- Our Work

 Southeast Asia is a diverse region, encompassing some of the world’s wealthiest countries and some of its poorest.
 Consequently, the development challenges the region faces are also numerous, complex, and varied.
 Most of these challenges are best dealt with by nation-states.
-However, other challenges, including increasing regional and international trade and managing trans-boundary threats (such as global climate change, the spread of pandemics and human and animal trafficking), depend on concerted cross-border and international efforts and cooperation.
+However, other challenges, including increasing regional and international trade and managing transboundary threats (such as trafficking in persons, global climate change and illegal trade of wildlife), depend on concerted cross-border and international efforts and cooperation.

-The rapid growth of the Asia-Pacific region, as well as its embrace of economic globalization, have resulted in renewed emphasis by the United States on promoting American prosperity through a greater focus on trade and economic openness with Asia.
+The rapid growth of the Asia-Pacific region, as well as its embrace of economic globalization, have resulted in renewed emphasis by the United States on promoting global prosperity through trade, economic openness and sound governance practices within Asia.
 The region already generates more than half of global output and nearly half of global trade.
-As stated by then Secretary of State Clinton: “as we strive to meet the Administration’s goal of doubling exports by 2015, we are looking for opportunities to do even more business in Asia.
-In 2010, American exports to the Pacific Rim totaled $320 billion, supporting 850,000 American jobs.”

 What We’re Doing

-USAID is providing technical assistance in support of closer integration, peace, prosperity, and health in the Southeast Asia region and in the broader Asia-Pacific region for over seven years.
-This has involved working closely with the Association of Southeast Asian Nations (ASEAN), the ASEAN Secretariat, and the ten ASEAN member states, as well as with the Asia-Pacific Economic Cooperation (APEC) Secretariat and member States.
+USAID is providing technical assistance in support of closer integration, peace, prosperity in Southeast Asia and the broader Asia-Pacific region.
+This involves working closely with the Association of Southeast Asian Nations (ASEAN), the ASEAN Secretariat, and the ten ASEAN member states, as well as with the Asia-Pacific Economic Cooperation (APEC) Secretariat and APEC member States.

 In recent years, the USAID Regional Development Mission for Asia (RDMA), has provided technical assistance to ASEAN focusing on enhancing the Association’s ability to achieve political, security, and economic objectives as well as promote fair and sustainable human development and improve regional connectivity.